- NDepend can now analyze any .NET Core assembly and its associated PDB and source files.

-Red and green coloured values are used to pinpoint progress or regression.
+Red and green colored values are used to pinpoint progress or regression.

-The NDepend VSTS extension consists of a build task that analyses code and code coverage data yielded by the build process.
+The NDepend Azure DevOps extension consists of a build task that analyses code and code coverage data yielded by the build process.

-The NDepend VSTS/TFS hub presents the results which embed the NDepend dashboard and makes data actionable by drilling down into any item through a single click.
+The NDepend Azure DevOps/TFS hub presents the results which embed the NDepend dashboard and makes data actionable by drilling down into any item through a single click.